Killian-Lee/AutoASD/README.md

 ### Datasets

-- Two folders are used in the system, ETH-anomaly and ETH-scalability.
-- You can obtain the dataset from [1].
+- You can obtain the dataset from [1], which includes ETH-anomaly and ETH-scalability

 ### Preprocessing

-- You can refer [2] to preparing the datasets.
-- Or you can use this scripts directly.
+- You can use this scripts directly.

 ```
 python preprocessing.py